SocraLee/SocraLee.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student from University of Washington, advised by [Prof. Sheng Wang](https://homes.cs.washington.edu/~swang/) .
-Previously, I received my M.Eng. degree at College of Engineering, UC Berkeley and my B.S. degree in Data Science at Peking University in 2022.
+I am a PhD student from University of Washington, advised by [Prof. Sheng Wang](https://homes.cs.washington.edu/~swang/).
+Previously, I received my M.Eng. degree from UC Berkeley in 2024 and my B.S. degree from Peking University in 2022.
 I was also the second place(2/983000) of the Henan College Entrance Exam in 2018.

 My research focuses on facilitating science discovery with deep learning techniques.